Trading Standards news

 There should be greater transparency obligations so that consumers are clear who they are buying from.

 On the 5 November 2019 the House of Commons Petitions Committee published its report on Fireworks (pdf 1.2 mb).
 The Committee expressed the view 'that the Government has so far failed to act in response to legitimate concerns about fireworks expressed through the e-petitions system.
 People rightly expect the Government to listen to them, take their concerns, and act.

 The service aims to publish a newsletter on a bi-annual basis.
-To see the latest edition go to High Standard (pdf 1.2 mb)
+To access a copy of our newsletter go to High Standard (pdf 924 kb).